-I have written a detailed blog post on the house of Rani Rashmoni situated in Janbazar area of Kolkata.
+I have written a detailed blog post on the house of Rani Rashmoni situated in the Janbazar area of Kolkata.
 We couldn’t visit the mansion during Durga Puja as it is difficult to cover all the areas in a day.
-We visited after Dashami and even though the Thakur Dalan was empty yet it gave us an idea of their opulent lifestyle.
+We visited after Dashami and even though the Thakur Dalan was empty it gave us an idea of their opulent lifestyle.

 The Durga puja is later handed over by Rani Rashmoni to her three daughters.
 Later three Durga Puja is performed in their respective premises.
 The puja performed at the residence of daughter Padmamani at 13 Rani Rashmoni Road is the one started by Rani herself.
-The Durga Pratima here is of great significance as the skin colour is like Molten Gold (Tapta Kanchan).
+The Durga Pratima here is of great significance as the skin color is like Molten Gold (Tapta Kanchan).